GVDub/panai-seed-node/docs/reflection.md

 The system performs the following steps:
 1. Retrieves recent or session-specific memories from the Qdrant vector database.
 2. Concatenates and summarizes those memories into a coherent context.
-3. Generates a reflection using a local LLM (e.g., `mistral-nemo`) via an internal prompt template.
+3. Generates a reflection using a locally hosted LLM (e.g., `mistral-nemo`, `llama3.2`, or `qwen3`) based on a purpose-built internal prompt template.
 4. Logs the generated reflection back into memory with appropriate metadata and tags.
+5. Optionally tag reflection with `meta`, `insight`, or `summary` to aid in future retrieval and prioritization.

 ## Use Cases